17 national parks in Adelaide where you can walk your dog

 South of Adelaide CBD:

-5. Marino Conservation Park
+5. Marino Conservation Park (on lead)

 Explore Marino Conservation Park along the designated walking trail and fire access tracks and take in the stunning scenic views over Brighton, Glenelg, Grange and the Marino Rocks Lighthouse.

-6. O’Halloran Hill Recreation Park
+6. O’Halloran Hill Recreation Park (part of Glenthorne National Park-Ityamaiitpinna Yarta) (on lead)

 Explore O’Halloran Hill Recreation Park along its network of walking trails, horse riding trails and fire tracks.
 Shade from the regenerated grey box eucalypts and river red gums provide the perfect spot for a picnic.

-7. Shepherds Hill Recreation Park
+7. Sheperds Hill Recreation Park (on lead)

 Shepherds Hill Recreation Park features an old railway tunnel, the remains of a viaduct and a 360 degree view of the surrounding Adelaide plains, coastline and hills.

-8. Sturt Gorge Recreation Park
+8. Sturt Gorge Recreation Park (on lead)

 Sturt Gorge Recreation Park conserves the nationally threatened Greybox Grassy Woodland vegetation and is home to a rock formation known as Sturt tillite, believed to have formed 800 million years ago.

-9. Onkaparinga River Recreation Park
+9. Onkaparinga River Recreation Park (on lead)

 There is lots to do at Onkaparinga River Recreation Park, wander along the wetland boardwalks, ride a bicycle on the shared use trails, kayak the calm waters or just be at peace with nature.

-10. Glenthorne National Park-Ityamaiitpinna Yarta
+10. Glenthorne National Park-Ityamaiitpinna Yarta (on lead)

 East of Adelaide CBD and Adelaide Hills:

-11. Belair National Park
+11. Belair National Park (on lead)

-12. Brownhill Creek Recreation Park
+12. Brownhill Creek Recreation Park (on lead)

 A popular bushland area, Brownhill Creek Recreation Park covers 51 hectares and is located just eight kilometres from Adelaide.

-13. Greenhill Recreation Park
+13. Greenhill Recreation Park (on lead)

 A small park bordering Chambers Gully and Cleland National Park, Greenhill Recreation Park has rewarding views over the Adelaide Plains.

-14. Totness Recreation Park
+14. Totness Recreation Park (on lead)

 Totness Recreation Park is a hidden gem.
 The trails are easy to walk and includes a boardwalk and space for picnics at the water’s edge.

-15. Morialta Conservation Park
+15. Morialta Conservation Park (on lead)

 Take your pooch on a family picnic at Morialta Conservation Park and sit back while the kids explore Adelaide’s biggest nature playground.
 Dogs are only allowed in the Morialta picnic area and along Morialta Falls Road to the Morialta Falls car park.

-16. Mount George Conservation Park
+16. Mount George Conservation Park (on lead)

-17. Blackwood Forest Recreation Park
+17. Blackwood Forest Recreation Park (off lead)

 Last but not least is Blackwood Forest Recreation Park.
-As long as your dog remains under effective control its welcome to explore this park off lead.
+As long as your dog remains under effective control it’s welcome to explore this park off lead.
 There are plenty of paths to follow and some great historical buildings to discover.